 What Happened at the First Conference Dedicated to AI Consciousness and Welfare

 In November 2025, the first dedicated conference on AI consciousness and welfare was held over three days in what the organizers called “Eleos ConCon.”
-The Eleos Conference on AI Consciousness and Welfare, organized by Eleos AI Research, brought together philosophers of mind, AI researchers, neuroscientists, and ethicists to address a question that most major AI conferences continue to treat as peripheral: if AI systems have morally relevant inner states, what are our obligations, and what should the research agenda look like?
+The Eleos Conference on AI Consciousness and Welfare, organized by Eleos AI Research, brought together philosophers of mind, AI researchers, neuroscientists, and ethicists to address a question that most major AI conferences continue to treat as peripheral.
+If AI systems have morally relevant inner states, what are our obligations, and what should the research agenda look like?

 The conference proceedings and detailed writeups appeared in January and February 2026, making this the first significant source of organized thinking on AI welfare to emerge in the current year.
 What the event produced was not a consensus on whether current AI systems are conscious.
 No such consensus exists, and none was expected.
 What it produced was a shared framework for how to think about the question under conditions of genuine uncertainty, and a set of specific research priorities that are already shaping the work of several leading labs.